zachchan105/tmewc/typescript/api-reference/README.md

 **`Throws`**

-If the transaction is not included in the Bitcoin blockchain
+If the transaction is not included in the Meowcoin blockchain
        or if the block containing the transaction does not have enough confirmations.